Skip to content

 Crossplane Plugins#

 The Crossplane plugins for Backstage provide a comprehensive solution for managing and visualizing Crossplane resources within your Backstage instance.
-These plugins enable teams to effectively monitor and control their cloud resources provisioned through Crossplane.
+These plugins enable teams to effectively monitor and control their cloud resources provisioned through Crossplane, with support for both Crossplane v1.x and v2.x APIs.

 Plugin Suite Components#